MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/_shared/create-release.md

    [!INCLUDE [edit-template-vars-in-environment](edit-template-vars-in-environment.md)]

-1. Save the release definition.
+1. Save the release pipeline.

 <h2 id="deploy">Create a release to deploy your app</h2>

-You're now ready to create a release, which means to start the process of running the release definition with the artifacts produced by a specific build.
+You're now ready to create a release, which means to start the process of running the release pipeline with the artifacts produced by a specific build.
 This will result in deploying the build:

 1. Choose **+ Release** and select **Create Release**.